— Become a Sustainable Destination

 To join our Network of Sustainable Destinations, fill in this ONLINE REGISTRATION FORM to provide us with basic information on your Protected Area and contact details.
 The following process is explained in the form and here below, so make sure to read it carefully.

-PLEASE NOTE: Read all the questions in this PDF file in advance and make sure you have all the required info at hand BEFORE completing the online form.
+PLEASE NOTE: Read all the questions in this PDF in advance and make sure you have all the required info at hand BEFORE completing the online form.
 The online form will not save your answers if you decide to leave and finish later, so we recommend to complete the registration form in one go.

 Download the Technical Guidelines: